Dessert trends statistics

 Dessert Boards

-Dessert boards or platters combine candies, cookies, chocolates, fudge, miniature cakes, macaroons, and any small sweet treat you can imagine.
+Dessert boards or platters combine candies, cookie crumbs, dark chocolates, fudge, miniature cakes, chewy macaroons, and any small sweet treat you can imagine.
 Boards and platters are trending because assortments offer something for everyone to enjoy.

-Dessert boards are sure to be a hit at weddings, baby showers, and holiday parties.
+Dessert boards are sure to be a hit at weddings, baby showers, and a holiday dinner party.
 Restaurants can get in on the action by selling curated dessert boards with a smattering of their unique, exciting treats.

 Be mindful of allergens when building dessert boards.
 Some people have severe allergies triggered by even trace amounts of nuts and other ingredients.